 Meanwhile, Rin and Dorner fall in love.
 Is Tongue an agent of change, bringing desire and passion to their lives, or is she Rin’s worst enemy?
 With Rin’s guidance, Dorner lands on the asteroid where Tongue reigns supreme, and explores a mysterious landscape of flames and human monuments—a realm of rapture and portent that threatens to undo them all.

 With wild, hyper-metaphorical imagination and blazing insight, Shapero depicts the inner workings of human desire, probing the depths of our buried passions, and revealing their potential to annihilate us, or set us free.

 What kind of sea change in our ideals might we need to refashion our world for the better?

 Lyle is a young man who hates his life in the State of Salt, a cultural and literal desert.
 He vandalizes a State icon, then swallows a poison pill that transports him not to death, but to a liminal realm—blue, aquatic, and wholly alien.

-He’s rescued and shepherded by henchmen of the Polyp, god of the watery realm they call “heaven.”
+He’s rescued and shepherded by henchmen of the Polyp, god of the oceanic world they call “heaven.”
 A series of encounters unfolds between Lyle and the monstrous, seductive god, who gradually reveals his grandeur and mysterious purpose.

 Lyle is horrified at first but soon finds himself falling for the Polyp, and the potent and bizarre creative potential he represents . . .

-Whimsical and outlandish but also timely and dead serious, Arms from the Sea plunges into imagined realms of possibility, pointing to what it might mean to redeem a desolate world.> More about Arms from the Sea
+Whimsical and outlandish but also timely and dead serious, Arms from the Sea navigates allegorical realms of possibility, pointing to what it might mean to redeem a desolate world.

 The Hope We Seek